Bohaska/stock-siege/mechanics/hint-points.md

 ## LV2 Hint (Values) - Cost: 2
 [!badge variant="info" text="Requires prompt with Item to show the hint."]

-Gives you TWO possible values it can get, based on Odds Calculation.
+Gives you TWO possible values it can get, the actual change in price, and its reversed change in price.
+For example, if the actual change in price is positive, the other possible value given would be a negative change in price.

 ## LV3 Hint (Result) - Cost: 3
 [!badge variant="info" text="Requires prompt with Item to show the hint."]